Sectarianism: England

 In June 1780 a series of riots (see the Gordon Riots) occurred in London motivated by anti-Catholic sentiment.
-These riots were described as being the most destructive in the history of London and resulted in approximately 300-700 deaths.
+These riots were described as being the most destructive in the history of London and resulted in approximately 300–700 deaths.
 A long history of politically and religious motivated sectarian violence already existed in Ireland (see Irish Rebellions).
 The sectarian divisions related to the "Irish question" influenced local constituent politics in England.

 Liverpool is an English city sometimes associated with sectarian politics.
 Halfway through the 19th century, Liverpool faced a wave of mass-immigration from Irish Catholics as a consequence of the Great Famine in Ireland.
 Most of the Irish-Catholic immigrants were unskilled workers and aligned themselves with the Labour party.
 The Labour-Catholic party saw a larger political electorate in the many Liverpool-Irish, and often ran on the slogan of "Home Rule" - the independence of Ireland, to gain the support of Irish voters.
 During the first half of the 20th century, Liverpool politics were divided not only between Catholics and Protestants, but between two polarized groups consisting of multiple identities: Catholic-Liberal-Labour and Protestant-Conservative-Tory/Orangeists.
+The Grand Orange Lodge of England had a strong presence following protests from post-famine Irish immigrants, who opposed the Orange Order.